juliakloiber/superrr/_posts/superrr-lab-blog/2021-02-09-cryptorave.md

 type: lab
 author: Elisa Lindinger
 title: The CryptoRave in Brazil – An Interview with Elisa Ximenes
 description: CryptoRave is the biggest open and free event of its kind in Latin America.
-Every edition attracts more than 3000 people: hackers, activists and cypherpunks from different parts of Brazil and people interested in learning more about safety practices and personal data protection.
+Every edition attracts more than 3000 people.
+Hackers, activists and cypherpunks from different parts of Brazil and people interested in learning more about safety practices and personal data protection.

 ---